Skip to main content

 "It is said that visiting Mount Elbrus makes you strong"

--Does that still count if you take a chairlift?
+Does it still work if you take a chairlift?

 I took a bus trip to Mt.
 Elbrus.
 It seemed very cheap at only $15 for the whole day including a three or four hour drive each way.
 It was only when I got there that I discovered that the chairlifts to get up it were about $10 for each thousand metres, but by that time it was a bit late to change my mind and I could afford all but the last little bit.
 I had a lovely translator on the bus - red haired Vera from Karelia who looked a lot like Bridget Jones in the film Bridget Jones's Diary.
 Sorry, can't find your picture at the moment Vera, but I'll put it in when I find out where it went).

-This is Vera!
-(She just sent me a photo of the two of us).
+This is Vera, who sent me photos of the two of us

 The way there was spectacular enough with great stone outcrops overlooking the gorge we drove along.
 Catherine the Great had fortresses built all along here to keep out the troublesome neighbours.
 They were also the setting for a typically Russian romantic tragedy.
 The story goes that a girl from a wealthy family fell in love with a poor boy, but her family wanted her to marry a rich old man so they decided to jump to their death from one of the cliffs instead.
-The boy jumped but the girl hestitated and changed her mind after seeing his body and ended up marrying the rich old man instead.
+The boy jumped but the girl hestitated and changed her mind.
+After seeing his body, she ended up marrying the rich old man instead.
 Lermontov has a cliff named after him here too.
 The one which he used in the duel scene.

 Mt.
-Cheget - about a thousand feet lower than Elbrus.
+Cheget is around one thousand feet lower than Mt.
+Elbrus

 I have to make a confession here.
 Although I have always opposed chairlifts on Mt.
 Wellington because the infrastucture would despoil the view, I did really enjoy zooming up thousands of metres, though I was a bit nervous at first.
 Russians were so blase about it all, carrying babies and bags loosely on their laps, often without even room to do up the safety chain while we soared over valleys and treetops, then sharp rocks and glaciers.
 I was also a bit worried about health and safety issues as there were no limits on the number of people allowed into the cable car at Dombay and a young man had to hold the doors shut so no -one fell out.
 My second adrenalin rush for the day!